strmlineapp-ux/agileflow/docs/authentication-blueprint.md

 ## 4. Security and Best Practices

-This new authentication system is significantly more secure and robust than the previous mock-data system for several key reasons:
+This authentication system is significantly more secure and robust than the previous mock-data system for several key reasons:

 *   **No Password Handling:** The most critical improvement is that our application **never handles or stores user passwords**.
 The entire sign-in process is delegated to Google and Firebase, which are built to handle this securely.
 *   **Trusted Identity Provider:** By using Google Sign-In, we are leveraging a globally trusted identity provider.
 Users can sign in with an account they already know and trust.
+*   **Centralized, Controlled Access**: The approval workflow ensures that only authorized individuals can access the workspace, preventing unauthorized sign-ups.
 *   **Secure Session Management:** Firebase's `onAuthStateChanged` listener securely manages the user's session.
 It uses industry-standard tokens, which are automatically refreshed and secured, protecting against unauthorized access.
 *   **Centralized Authentication Logic:** All authentication logic is now centralized within the `user-context.tsx` file and uses the official Firebase SDK.
 This reduces complexity and eliminates the risk of inconsistent or insecure implementations elsewhere in the app.
 *   **Single Source of Truth:** Using Firebase Auth as the single source of truth for a user's identity prevents the creation of duplicate accounts, which was a key issue with the previous system.